Elton John to marry partner as Britain legalizes gay marriage

-LOS ANGELES (Reuters) - British singer Elton John will marry long-time partner David Furnish now that Britain’s legalization of gay marriage has been put into effect, the singer said in an interview on Monday.
+LOS ANGELES, March 31 (Reuters) - British singer Elton John will marry long-time partner David Furnish now that Britain’s legalization of gay marriage has been put into effect, the singer said in an interview on Monday.

 John, 67, told NBC’s “Today” host Matt Lauer that he and Furnish, who were one of the first couples to become united when Britain legalized the Civil Partnership Act in December 2005, will marry in a small ceremony this year, as early as May.